michael-devlin/michael-devlin/README.md

 ![banner](https://user-images.githubusercontent.com/23028288/123145079-5991c980-d454-11eb-93b8-e1701a0b6524.gif)

-I'm a Product Owner & Web Engineer with an aptitude for user-oriented, accessible design.
+I'm a Product Owner & Web Engineer (UX) with an aptitude for user-oriented, accessible design.
 I'm also a former Publishing Editor with a background in teaching English, and I hold an MA (Distinction) in Applied Ethics.
 My current working stack is JavaScript, React, CSS, HTML, and I have also been dabbling with NextJS.

 ### My Portfolio Site
 You can view My Portfolio site here: